ray-x/ray-x-old.github.io/_posts/2020-06-06-vim-configure.md

 author: "Ray"
 header-style: text
 tags:
-  - Docker
+  - vim, kitty

 ---

-I found there are two GUI client that can be used to connect to kafka:

-# vim for a coding ide
+# vim as a coding ide

 I used to use slickedit, qt-creator, idea (webstorm, goland), vscode, but I am back to vi now.
 Thanks for `Plug` I do not need to configure my setup everytime.......
 I am still using sublime edit(as a notepad)